PowerDNS/pdns/pdns/docs/markdown/appendix/documentation.md

 edit in place, commit, and create a pull request.

-To test-build the documentation, run `pip install mkdocs`, `pip install pandoc` nd `pip install pandocfilters`, followed by `make html-new/index.html` in the pdns/docs directory.
+To test-build the documentation, run `pip install mkdocs`, `pip install pandoc` and `pip install pandocfilters`, followed by `make html-new/index.html` in the pdns/docs directory.

 To test your changes live, use `mkdocs serve --dev-addr=0.0.0.0:8000`, and the new version